Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     ![Edit attribute data](../../Assets/Screenshots/DataHub/Settings/Attributes/EditAttribute_Data.png "[Edit attribute data]")

-    > [Info] Bear in mind that you can only edit the attribute name, description, its status and configuration, and if it contains sensitive data.
+    > [Info] Bear in mind that you can only edit the attribute name, description, its status and configuration.
+You can also enable or disable the sensitive data toggle.
 All other fields and toggles are locked.
 In exceptional cases, you can update the attribute key by clicking the [UPDATE KEY] button.

 [comment]: <> (Evtl. reformulieren bzw. in Prozedure integrieren)